AmbientRun/Tutorial/README.md

     .spawn();
 ```

-To make it automatically moving by setting `dynamic()` to `true`.
-So the cube will move while the plane will be static.
+Setting `dynamic()` decides if the physics object is static or dynamic; i.e. if it's affected by collisions, velocity etc. or if it's frozen.
+So the cube will be moved by physics while the plane will be static.

 > it's similat to `passive` and `active` in Blender.